firmhub/relm/guide/5/readme.md

 ### Textbox

-There are a few changes inside `textbox.js`.
-Again we are passing our init, update, and view functions to a `component` call instead of exporting them individually.
+There are a few changes inside `textbox.js`; similar to the `fancy-greeting` component, our textbox now accepts custom styles.
+We are again passing our init, update, and view functions to a `component` call instead of exporting them individually.
 We are also using arrow functions for init and view to make them look a little cleaner.

 ##### Action creator and `dispatch.using`